memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 ![]({% img_url practical-zephyr/kconfig-custom.png %})
 ![]({% img_url practical-zephyr/kconfig-application.png %})

 > **Notice:** It is also possible to source `Kconfig.zephyr` _after_ defining the application symbols and menus.
 This would have the effect that your options will be listed _before_ the Zephyr symbols and menus.
-In this section, we've sourced `Kconfig.zephr` before our own options since this is also the case in the template used by the official documentation.
+In this section, we've sourced `Kconfig.zephr` before our own options.

 ### Configuring the application build using _Kconfig_